 Checklist – Status Hearing

 Checklist – Permanency Hearing – PMC

 Child Must Attend Permanency Hearings

-Each child over age 4 must be physically present at the courthouse during each permanency hearing.
+Each child over age 4 must attend each permanency hearing.
 See Fam.
 Code § 263.302.

 If there is a safety or security concern, please contact the bailiff in advance – Kris Lea, email@example.com, 972-548-5671